 - Cover and store leftover bread bowls at room temperature for a couple days or in the refrigerator for 1 week.
 You can also freeze the baked bread bowls for up to 3 months, then thaw overnight in the refrigerator.
 Bring to room temperature before serving.

-- Make Ahead Instructions: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
+- Make Ahead Instructions: After dough has risen in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 4.
 OR freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 4.

 - Half Recipe: You can halve this recipe to make only 3 bread bowls.
 Or make the dough as written and freeze half for later use (see make ahead tip).